pnp/PnP/Samples/Portal.DataAccessLayer/README.md

 ----------
 ## Installation ##
 The Client-Side Data Access Layer (DAL) sample must be installed in your SharePoint Online tenancy.
 The sample includes an easy-to-use Console application that automates nearly the entire installation process.
 However, some manual steps are required.

+`Note: the Console application employs an "ensure" semantic; it will not overwrite existing DAL demo assets.`

 ### Overview ###
 The installation is summarized as follows: